 Issuing an employment contract

-You have two months to provide your new employee with a written statement, setting out their start date, job role, hours of work, place of work, rights to holiday, pay, time off, notice period etc. Be careful to ensure you are using the correct type of contract.
+You have to provide your new employee with a written statement (or contract of employment) from day 1, if not before.
+The contract of employment needs to set out their start date, job role, hours of work, place of work, rights to holiday, pay, time off, notice period etc. Be careful to ensure you are using the correct type of contract.
 For more information please see my article on Understanding Contracts of employment https://www.hillhr.co.uk/2016/06/13/understanding-terms-employment/ and my blog on important tips when issuing contracts of employment https://www.hillhr.co.uk/2017/07/26/contracts-employment-5-important-tips/

 I am often asked by clients whether they should include a probationary period for new starters.
 The purpose of a probationary period is to allow you and your new member of staff to assess suitability for the role.
-There is no law defining the length of the probationary period, but it should be no longer than 3 to 6 months.
+There is no law defining a probationary period or the length of the probationary period, but it should be no longer than 3 to 6 months, depending upon the amount of training required and complexity of the role.

 Ensuring you are paying the right rates